Let’s talk about purchase order creation.

 What is a Purchase Order?

 A purchase order (PO) is a legal document sent from the buyer to the vendor which authorizes a purchase of goods or services.
+It is created after a PO request, or purchase request is submitted and approve.
 The purchase order details what’s being purchased, for what amount, in what quantity, and also expected dates (or time frame) and place (or places) of delivery.
 The PO document is legally binding, but more importantly, it helps both sides of the transaction log deliver and streamline the purchase.
 Who creates a purchase order?
 A purchase order is created by the buyer after the purchase request is approved.
 It is then sent to the vendor or supplier.

 There are 4 types of purchase orders: